[DIY] Split-Ring Dual Joined-Cycloids gear train - 3D Print

 Resources

 I have not been able to find any research paper or documentation on this type of gear train.
-If anybody knows of any please drop a comment.
+If anybody knows of any, could you drop a comment ?

 This said, Paul Gould published a video on this drive, which he calls Dual Linked Two stage Cycloidal Gearbox